-What Is Pet insurance?
+What Is Pet medical insurance?

 Pet insurance is peace of mind for pet owners who want assistance in reducing the cost of the veterinary bills for their pets.

-What benefits does pet insurance offer?
+What benefits does Pet medical Insurance offer?

 Pet insurance covers veterinary treatments and surgeries for accidental injury and illnesses ranging from minor incidents such as ear infections and bee stings to major conditions such as broken bones, diabetes and cancer.
 It also provides cover towards preventative care such as vaccinations, spaying, flea, tick and worm control, sterilization and teeth cleaning when you select the relevant cover.

-How does Pet insurance work?
+How does Pet medical insurance work?